DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/10 Data Binding/40 Optional Binding Expressions.md

 The **Diagram** allows you to bind a number of shape and connector visual properties, like type, size, and style.

-[note] If a binding option is undefined, the corresponding shape or connector property value is maintained inside the loaded **Diagram** UI component and is lost after a page is reloaded.
+[note] If a binding property is undefined, the corresponding shape or connector property value is maintained inside the loaded **Diagram** UI component and is lost after a page is reloaded.

 ![Diagram - Data Binding Options](/images/diagram/binding-options.png)

 <table class="dx-table">
     <tr>
         <th>Node option</th>
-        <th>Value the option should return</th>
+        <th>Value the property should return</th>
         <th>Sample return value</th>
     </tr>
     <tr>
         <td><a href="/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#containerChildrenExpr">containerChildrenExpr</a></td>
         <td>A container's nested items.
-This option is in effect for <i>verticalContainer</i> or <i>horizontalContainer</i> nodes.
+This property is in effect for <i>verticalContainer</i> or <i>horizontalContainer</i> nodes.
 Excludes <a href="/Documentation/ApiReference/UI_Components/dxDiagram/Configuration/nodes/#containerKeyExpr">containerKeyExpr</a>.</td>
         <td>[{"id":"112","text":"Ana\nTrujillo"}, {"id":"113","text":"Antonio\nMoreno"}]</td>
     </tr>
     <tr>